eranandg/TrackMyFinances/CONTRIBUTING.md

 ## Getting Help

-If you have any questions or need help with the contribution process, feel free to open an issue or reach out to @eranandg on GitHub.
+If you have any questions or need help with the contribution process, feel free to open an issue or reach out to @jmxenhancer on GitHub.

 Thank you for contributing to **TrackMyFinances**!